Disclosure of Information

 Please also see our FERPA & Privacy page.

-Campus policy defines "public records" that may be released without prior student consent, describes the record access rights of applicants who have not been admitted or enrolled at the San Francisco campus, and describes the conditions under which students may waive the right of access to their records.
+Campus policy defines "public records," or directory information, that may be released without prior student consent, describes the record access rights of applicants who have not been admitted or enrolled at the San Francisco campus, and describes the conditions under which students may waive the right of access to their records.